-This guide will provide you with information that will help you as you decide which devices to buy for your school.
-It is important to consider not just the devices but how your students use them and which device is best for which sorts of activities for effective teaching and learning.
+This guide will provide you with information that will help you as you decide which devices to choose for your school.
+It is important to consider not just the devices but how your students and teachers use them and which device is best for which sorts of activities for effective teaching and learning.
 It will also be useful for schools providing advice to parents about which type of device to purchase for a BYOD environment.

 This guide is intended for School Leaders, e-learning leaders and technical support staff.
 It is not necessary to have a background in technology but it is important to have a good pedagogical understanding of why you want to use digital devices and what your learning outcomes are.